Patient education: The metabolic syndrome (Beyond the Basics)

 ●Lack of physical activity

 Diabetes — Type 2 diabetes is much more likely to develop among people with the metabolic syndrome .
 Healthy lifestyle changes, such as weight loss and exercise, can help to reduce the risk of developing type 2 diabetes.
 (See "Patient education: Diabetes mellitus type 2: Overview (Beyond the Basics)".)

 Cardiovascular disease — People with metabolic syndrome are at increased risk for developing cardiovascular disease.
 Cardiovascular disease includes coronary artery disease (collections of fatty plaques inside the heart's blood vessels), cerebrovascular disease (collections of fatty plaques inside the blood vessels leading to the brain), and high blood pressure.
 Cardiovascular disease can lead to heart attack, stroke, or angina (chest pain).

 METABOLIC SYNDROME DIAGNOSIS

-The metabolic syndrome is diagnosed based upon a physical exam and a blood test of your fasting (before breakfast) blood sugar, cholesterol, and triglyceride levels.
-A description of how blood glucose and cholesterols levels are measured is available separately.
+The metabolic syndrome is diagnosed based upon a physical exam and a blood test of your blood sugar (either fasting [before breakfast] blood sugar or a test any time of A1C), cholesterol, and triglyceride levels.
+A description of how blood glucose and cholesterol levels are measured is available separately.
 (See "Patient education: Diabetes mellitus type 2: Overview (Beyond the Basics)" and "Patient education: High cholesterol and lipids (hyperlipidemia) (Beyond the Basics)".)